Book a Chicago White Sox luxury suite here today!

 Whenever you have a team that has a history stretching back more than 115 years, there is bound to be a rich story of their evolution along with the game and America from the early days to present times.
 The Chicago White Sox history includes major stories in baseball lore, iconic stadiums, players, managers, and World Series champions a century apart.

-It all begin in 1901 when Charles Comiskey relocated his team to Chicago and renamed them as the White Stockings.
+It all began in 1901 when Charles Comiskey relocated his team to Chicago and renamed them as the White Stockings.
 Members of the American League since its inception that year, they were also the inaugural champions, capturing the first ever American League pennant.
 The World Series, however, did not begin until 1903 so that was the end of the season for Comiskey’s team.

 Their next pennant championship came in 1906 and they went on to play in their first World Series against their Windy City rivals, the Chicago Cubs.
 The White Sox prevailed to win their first championship after winning the series in six games.
 Another title would come in 1917.